-Over the next week the account has claimed credit for knocking games such as Runescape and World of Warcraft offline, however it was only when it claimed credit for a major attack against Sony's PlayStation Network on Sunday 24 August that Lizard Squad began to get the attention of the media.
+The group claimed credit for knocking games such as Runescape and World of Warcraft offline, however it was only when it claimed credit for a major attack against Sony's PlayStation Network on Sunday 24 August that Lizard Squad began to get the attention of the media.

-The media's interest was piqued by apparent claims that Lizard Squad had taken down the PlayStation Network in the name of the Islamic State, claiming that "Kuffar [non-muslims] don't get to play videogames until bombing of the ISIL stops."
+In August, the media's interest was piqued by apparent claims that Lizard Squad had taken down the PlayStation Network in the name of the Islamic State, claiming that "Kuffar [non-muslims] don't get to play videogames until bombing of the ISIL stops."

 The account went on to say: